 For his MA Professional Communication thesis, Lorimer created an audio documentary titled Where Did That Come From? exploring the rise of Canada’s on-going Missing and Murdered Indigenous Women tragedy as a 2015 election issue.

-Lorimer works across all media, with current endeavours including several true crime projects and the dramatic adaptation of his books for an HBO limited series currently in development.
+Lorimer is also involved in the dramatic adaptation of his books for a limited series currently in development.

 As a deeply insightful guest on in-person panels, on-air and on-camera interviews, and virtual discussions, Lorimer brings passionate experience as a creator, writer, law enforcement culture and investigations insider, transgender man, and survivor of Post Traumatic Stress Injury.